Image-Based Metrics in Ultrasound for Estimation of Global Speed-of-Sound: Methods

 \subsection{Image Similarity Metrics}

-These metrics are based on comparing two images, $I_1(x,z)$ and $I_2(x,z)$, each representing the same imaging field of view captured using differing acquisition sequences such that sound to an imaged point travels different acoustic paths from transmission to echo receive; \eg plane waves with different transmission angles.
-When such acoustic paths differ, unless the correct SoS is utilized in beamforming for converting temporal signal to spatial images, the pixels of two images would not necessarily align.
-By leveraging this information, image-similarity metrics aim to identify the tissue SoS value as the one that minimizes discrepancy between beamformed images.
+These metrics are based on comparing two images, $I_1(x,z)$ and $I_2(x,z)$, each representing the same imaging field of view captured using differing acquisition sequences such that the sound waves to an imaged point travels different acoustic paths from transmission to echo receive; \eg plane waves with different transmission angles.
+When such acoustic paths differ, unless the correct SoS is used during beamforming to convert temporal signals into spatial images, the pixels of two images would not necessarily align.
+By leveraging this information, image-similarity metrics can identify the tissue SoS value as the one that minimizes discrepancy between beamformed images.
+Differing Tx paths are essential for these metrics, as identical paths would yield equally unfocused images that align for any SoS value; and it is the path-length differences that create SoS-dependent misalignment resolved only at the correct SoS.
+To best of our knowledge, this is the first in-depth and comparative study of various image comparison metrics for their use to this end.